evehliu/Delirium/README.md

 ---

-## 🧠 How I Structure and Present Analytical Findings
+## 🧠 How Analytical Findings Are Structured and Presented

 ### Clear Hierarchy & Layout
 - **Sections**: